ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 ^^^^^^^^^^^^^^^

 Class Repulsion are techniques used to avoid classes based on some criterion.
-Currently we provide ``GreedyClassRepulsion``, but this mix-in class can be mimicked to implement alternate schemes.
+Currently we provide ``GreedyClassRepulsionMixin``, but this mix-in class can be mimicked to implement alternate schemes.

-``GreedyClassRepulsion`` is based on the following intuition.
+``GreedyClassRepulsionMixin`` is based on the following intuition.
 Assume the selection has in fact ordered the classes so that *the "best" classes occur first*.
 It follows that the "best" expression of a viewing angle locus will be the first seen.
 Now assume *the classifier returns classes with closest viewing angles* (up to reflections).
 Then the classes formed by *neighbors of the current expression are inferior*.
 The aggressiveness of the neighbor repulsion count is tunable.

-In practice, ``GreedyClassRepulsion`` is a mix-in designed to be mixed into any other ``ClassSelector``.
+In practice, ``GreedyClassRepulsionMixin`` is a mix-in designed to be mixed into any other ``ClassSelector``.
 Note, that repulsion can (and will) dramatically reduce the population of class averages returned.

 Image Quality Functions